randomsurfer/refex/README.md

     * Each line of the eEP file represents a cell/block of the partition, the member nodes of the cell are separated with space.
     * We compute recursive (sum and means) egonet features for eEP based primitive features.
 * The `test/resources` directory has examples of sample input graph and epsilon equitable partitions.
-* This installation might slightly differ from the original paper, please refer to the inline text comments for more details.
+* This code might (potentially) differ from the original paper, please refer to the inline text comments for more details.
 * The list of primitive features and their nomenclature is captured from the original code implementation provided by the authors.
 We are really grateful to them for sharing the code.